-With my personal work, the idea is in my mind long before I start work.
-Often the idea will have been sparked during long, repetitive stitching on another piece.
+The idea for any personal work is in my mind long before I start work.
+Often it will have been sparked during long, repetitive stitching on another piece.
 I don’t make notes but just hold the idea in my mind until it has taken on more form – then I will draw, stitch and experiment with the idea.
 Often, like a happy accident, something will happen in a piece and I know that I can use it later.

 I have great difficulty in knowing when to stop.
 I develop a strong attachment to my work, and it can be hard to stop as this means letting go.
 I also find it very exposing as my work is then either shared with a client or put in the public arena.

-The piece I did when my husband retired was inspired by my loathing of his non-iron corporate business shirts which symbolized both his positive committed work ethic and the negative way in which clothing is now engineered to serve such commercially questionable purposes.
-Working from a life drawing I used fragments of his shirts to create the piece “hard work, thrift and efficiency”.
+The piece I did when my husband retired was inspired by my loathing of his non-iron corporate business shirts, which symbolised both his positive committed work ethic and the negative way in which clothing is now engineered to serve such commercially questionable purposes.
+Working from a life drawing I used fragments of his shirts to create the piece Hard Work, Thrift and Efficiency.

-My most recent piece, “Sisters”, was inspired by how women fit into the world.
-The women that I stitched were naked, vulnerable but held by the landscape that surrounded them.
+My piece Sisters was inspired by how women fit into the world.
+The women that I stitched were naked and vulnerable but held by the landscape that surrounded them.
 At the time I was involved in a collective art project based on Penda, the last King of Mercia.

 The first map that I created holds very fond memories.
 This was memorial art and commemorates my youngest sister’s loss of her son, Sam.
 It was such an honour that she allowed me to make it – an honour that I still feel with every single commissioned map I create.

-You have to take risks.
-You must not worry about what people think – no end of people on my journey told me I should be using my work to make cushions!
-Take it seriously and play loads – if that is not a contradiction!
+When you start out, you have to take risks – you mustn’t worry about what people think.
+No end of people on my journey told me I should be using my work to make cushions!
+Take it seriously and play loads – if that is not a contradiction.